mrahtz/musical-pattern-recognition-in-spiking-neural-networks/README.md

 * Python
 * Brian 2 (http://briansimulator.org)
-* Brian 1, if you want to generate new input spike sequences
- * (The Brian 1 Hears bridge is used for input spike generation.)
 * NumPy
 * matplotlib
 * ffmpeg for animation generation

+If you want to generate new input spike sequences:
+* Brian 1, if you want to generate new input spike sequences (the Brian 1 Hears bridge is used for input spike generation)

+If you want to generate new piano test sequences using `gen_test_inputs.py`:
+`pip install --user mingus`
+`apt-get install fluidsynth sox`

 ## Files